-We take a meticulous approach to flood policy claim disputes, engaging experts in construction who are also experienced in claim writing, to document all your insured losses.
+We take a meticulous approach to flood policy claim disputes.
+We engage experts in construction who are also experienced in claim writing to document all your insured losses.

 Normally, insurance companies have to act in a reasonable manner when denying claims, in accordance with the coverage the insured has.

 An insurance company can undertake a number of actions that can be considered to be ‘in bad faith’.

 Bad faith can encompass, but is not limited to:

 - Unreasonable delay in settling a claim or providing payment to the insured;